ssilfies17/Social-Media-Api/README.md

 3. In terminal run the following command:

     ```bash
-    npm run seed
-    ```

-4. In terminal run the following command:

-    ```bash
     node index.js
     ```

-5. If the following message appears
+4. If the following message appears

     ```bash
     API server running on port 3001!
     ```
 Congratualtions!
 Your node server is running.

-6. Open your favorite API communicator, such as Insomnia.
+5. Open your favorite API communicator, such as Insomnia.

-7. Follow along with the routes and various CRUD functions found in `Routes` folder.
+6. Follow along with the routes and various CRUD functions found in `Routes` folder.

 ## Credits